-Athletes are expected to be with a teacher or in sports study hall between the end of the school day and their scheduled practice time.
+Athletes are expected to be with a teacher or in their assigned Sports Study Hall between 2:30-3:00, the end of the school day and their scheduled practice time.
+Students must always report to their SSH location before leaving to go to another teacher or to go off-campus.
 It is not acceptable for athletes to wander in the buildings.